kghost/nginx/debian/modules/rtmp/doc/directives.md

 Same behavior as `on_done` but only for publish end event.

+#### on_record_started
+syntax: `on_record_started url`
+context: rtmp, server, application, recorder

+Set record_started callback.
+In addition to common HTTP callback variables it receives the following values
+* recorder - recorder name in config or empty string for inline recorder
+* path - recording file path

 #### on_record_done
 syntax: `on_record_done url`
 context: rtmp, server, application, recorder